-A coffee chocolate cheesecake recipe made into individual cheesecakes with an oreo cookie crust.
+A coffee chocolate cheesecake recipe made into individual cheesecakes with an oreo crust.
 Gluten-free and grain-free friendly!
-See notes in the recipe page for cookie suggestions.
+Notes for crust suggestions in recipe card.

 Chocolate + Coffee + Cheesecake made into a single serve dessert with no need for sharing.